Lisa Kelly-Vance, Ph.D.

 Lauren Mangus, Ph.D., LP, NCSP

-Dr. Mangus is currently the program director of the School and Community Psychology Program at Wayne State University in Detroit, Michigan.
-Dr. Mangus began her career as a School Psychologist in Michigan serving a variety of districts in the Metro-Detroit area.
+Dr. Mangus began her career as a School Psychologist in Michigan serving a variety of districts in the Metro-Detroit area for well over a decade.
+She also has worked as a Clinical Assistant Professor and helped train school psychologists for over a decade as well.
 Her research and applied interests are: risk and protective factors, MTSS, consultation, self-efficacy and motivation, assessment and intervention, prevention, school climate and belongingness, and self-care.
-In addition to her university responsibilities, Dr. Mangus provides psychotherapy to children, adolescents, and families.
+Dr. Mangus currently provides psychotherapy to children, adolescents, and families, as well as consultative services.